cameronwp/hurtlingthrough.space/src/pages/posts/20210226-our-story-so-far--getting-admitted-to-mit/index.md

 This is a weakness I've worked hard to address.
 I don't like the feeling of letting others down.
 As we'll see later when I get into my career as a grad student, this is a blocker I'm still addressing.

+Another colleague gave me some very insightful feedback about my growth as a leader and how I will need to adapt to managerial positions in the future.

+> Cameron is an excellent leader already and shows no indication of slowing in
+> his growth as a leader.
+Currently, Cameron works with people as good or less
+> skilled than he is, and as discussed above is able to perform at a very high
+> level in that role.
+All technical leaders hit a point where they are less
+> hands-on and members of their team are approaching problems differently than
+> the leader would, culminating in a situation where the leader is hands-off but
+> responsible for what is being produced by their team--who are approaching
+> problems differently than the leader would.
+Job satisfaction also comes less
+> regularly when you're a hands-off leader.
+One mitigating approach to
+> counteract this is for the leader to hire team personnel who are better than
+> they are at technical approach, putting themselves into an "enabler of
+> excellent work" role.
+This is a difficult transition for every technical
+> leader and will be especially difficult for Cameron given his very high level
+> of technical knowledge and experience.
+He'll have to search for a long time to
+> find team members more skilled than he is.

 I wish I could go into more of the specifics about my career at NASA, but none of the work I've done is public.
 I hope some of it will be public soon, because